hamza-mughees/Microsoft-Detecting-COVID-19/README.md

 ## Usage

 The intention of this project is to detect the presence of COVID-19 in X-Ray images of lungs.
-It works by passing an X-Ray image of lungs through our trained convolutional neural network, them the CNN will out put a positive/ negative result, Alongside the % confidence.
+It works by passing an X-Ray image of lungs through our trained convolutional neural network, them the CNN will out put a positive/ negative result, Alongside the percentage confidence.